neoforged/Documentation/docs/resources/server/glm.md

 );
 ```

-[Examples][examples] can be found on the Forge Git repository, including silk touch and smelting effects.
+[Examples][examples] can be found on the NeoForge Git repository, including silk touch and smelting effects.

 [tags]: ./tags.md
 [resloc]: ../../misc/resourcelocation.md